 - Over 24 months: Product-market fit erosion leads (22.3%), genuine price sensitivity is highest (12.8%)

 This tenure-based pattern is one reason why exit surveys — including Stripe’s built-in cancellation survey — produce misleading data.
 A customer who churns at month three due to onboarding failure will often select “too expensive” because they never realized enough value to justify the cost.
 The stated reason is price; the fixable cause is onboarding.
-Without the depth to distinguish these, teams build discount programs when they should be building implementation support.
+Without the depth to distinguish these, teams build discount programs when they should be building implementation support, and the survey-vs-conversation distinction described in the why customers cancel guide explains why this misattribution is structural rather than incidental.

 Teams that consistently outperform churn benchmarks share a common practice: they maintain a continuous understanding of the specific mechanisms driving departure in their customer base.
 They do not treat churn as a number to be tracked; they treat it as a signal to be decoded, with each departure containing information that — if captured and synthesized correctly — makes the next departure less likely.